Lifetime Coaching Award

 A member of Bowdon Croquet Club, Ian Lines is not only an A-Class player but is also a Grade 3 Coach.
 Although he works, he spends most of his spare time at the club and is always enthusiastic and willing to help anyone to improve their croquet.
 Ian helped to run the Beginners' Course at the club every year for about 15 years, including taking the lead role on a number of occasions.
 His patience and friendly approach over the 6-week period encourages newcomers to look forward to the following week's lesson.
 This is one of the most successful beginners' courses in the country and often leads to up to about 20 new members each year.

-Ian has led CA coaching courses at Gold level and below, around the North West of England as part of the NW Federation's "Flying Circus" programme of regional coaching.
+Ian has led Croquet England coaching courses at Gold level and below, around the North West of England as part of the NW Federation's "Flying Circus" programme of regional coaching.
 In 2011, despite playing in tournaments most weekends of the year, he still found time to travel to Southport to lead a group of 16 players through a Silver course, assisted by four other experienced coaches.
-Ian coached and provided individual tuition to a number of players at Bowdon, most significantly in 2011 to the 14-year-old Adam Swinton who went on to win both the North West and National Finals of the All-England Handicap Championship.
+Ian coached and provided individual tuition to a number of players at Bowdon, most significantly in 2011 to the 14-year-old Adam Swinton who went on to win the National Final of the All-England Handicap Championship.

 Lifetime Coaching Award 2008: Cliff Jones